PCSX2/pcsx2-net-www/article-backup/progressReports/markdown/298-q1-2021-progress-report.md

 will put a log message to say you need to use Exclusive mode.

-Note: When using PS1 game emulation you will need to use exclusive mode, nothing I can do about this (44.1khz doesn\'t divide nicely from 48khz or 96khz).
+Note: When using PS1 game emulation you will need to use exclusive mode, nothing I can do about this (44.1khz doesn't divide nicely from 48khz or 96khz).

 [\#4057](https://github.com/PCSX2/pcsx2/pull/4057)
 [\#4085](https://github.com/PCSX2/pcsx2/pull/4085)